Demystifying the Bankruptcy Process – Part Six

 Among the key benefits of the traditional restructuring regime under Chapter 11 of the Bankruptcy Code are:

 - the management stays in control of the company and an outside trustee/administrator is not brought in unless there are extraordinary circumstances.

 - the company can cherry-pick beneficial contracts and reject burdensome ones.

-- the company can sell its business, selected business lines, or individual asses free and clear of any encumbrances or interests.
+- the company can sell its business, selected business lines, or individual assets free and clear of any encumbrances or interests.

-The CARES Act increased the debt ceiling to $7,500,000 until March 27, 2021.
-The increased debt limit applies only to cases filed after the effective date of the CARES Act.
+The CARES Act had increased the debt ceiling to $7,500,000 through March 27, 2021.
+The increased debt limit applied only to cases filed after the effective date of the CARES Act.

 There are a number of modifications of the traditional restructuring process that make a subchapter V proceeding a more straightforward and cheaper path to reorganization:

 - It allows the owner of the business to preserve his or her equity even when the business is not in a position to pay in full its secured and unsecured creditors (i.e., abrogates the so-called “absolute priority rule”).

 - The creditors' ability to block confirmation is significantly weakened because Subchapter V eliminates the traditional requirement that at least one impaired class of creditors accepts the reorganization plan.
 A reorganization plan will be deemed fair and equitable to objecting unsecured creditors if the debtor pays projected disposable income to be received over at least three years.